 Most dogs love to play and Great Danes are no exception.
 Many of them retain their goofy, puppy-like traits well into adulthood, and if you don’t get them some toys of their own, you might well find them improvising with your household items.

 Given their size and strength, Great Danes are capable of creating mayhem, so you will be better off providing them with a collection of dog toys instead.
 Keep in mind though that the best toys for Great Danes should be ones that can withstand plenty of rough handling.
-Look for toys made for large dogs as these toys will be made of sturdier materials.
+Look for toys made for large dogs, such as these indestructible dog chew toys, as these toys will be made of sturdier materials.
 Some of them will be touted as ‘indestructible’, but this may be more of a marketing ploy than an actual possibility.
 No toy is likely to remain indestructible when confronted with an enthusiastic Great Dane, but they will give your pet a good deal of enjoyment before departing for Toyland.

 Here is one toy you might like to get for your Great Dane:

 Great Danes were originally bred for hunting, but these days you are more likely to find them lying on your couch, dreaming of the hunt.
 They are family-oriented dogs, with affectionate and kindly dispositions.
 They will try to climb into your lap long after they have grown to their full size and will subject you to a full face licking and full body tail whip if you protest.